Artem7-ops/MyProjects/README.md

 Hi!
 There are no releases, no packages!
-It's just my project that you can use for free :)
+It's just my projectS that you can use for free :)